 VA Loan Eligibility – Service Requirements

 The VA has some initial criteria that prospective borrowers must meet in order to continue with the process.
-At this time, those considering a VA loan must be:
+At this time, there are two major qualifying factors for military members or veterans:

 - Military members who’ve served 181 days on active duty or three months during war time may be eligible.